 GeneCards Summary for CNR1 Gene

-CNR1 (Cannabinoid Receptor 1 (Brain)) is a Protein Coding gene.
-Diseases associated with CNR1 include cannabis dependence and cannabis abuse.
-Among its related pathways are Signaling by GPCR and Circadian entrainment.
+CNR1 (Cannabinoid Receptor 1) is a Protein Coding gene.
+Diseases associated with CNR1 include Cannabis Dependence and Cannabis Abuse.
+Among its related pathways are Peptide ligand-binding receptors and Ibuprofen Pathway, Pharmacodynamics.
 GO annotations related to this gene include G-protein coupled receptor activity and cannabinoid receptor activity.
-An important paralog of this gene is LPAR1.
+An important paralog of this gene is CNR2.

 UniProtKB/Swiss-Prot for CNR1 Gene

 Involved in cannabinoid-induced CNS effects.
 Acts by inhibiting adenylate cyclase.
 Could be a receptor for anandamide.
 Inhibits L-type Ca(2+) channel current.
 Isoform 2 and isoform 3 have altered ligand binding.

 The CB1 receptor, also known as the central cannabinoid receptor, is a member of the cannabinoid receptor group of G-protein-coupled receptors that also includes CB2 and GPR55.
 CB1 receptors are found mainly in the terminals of central and peripheral neurons.